 However, if DIY is your thing, you can also set up your own VPN server (not a VPN router) at home.
 Read on to find out which option is right for you.

 Reasons why you should set up your own VPN server

-Big organizations can hire IT firms to devise bespoke VPN servers to secure remote logins.
+Big organisations can hire IT firms to devise bespoke VPN servers to secure remote logins.
 However, smaller companies might need to rely more on improvised solutions.
 Setting up your own VPN server in the office is one way you can secure remote access to your company network without shelling out big bucks.
-You can always explore business VPNs as an alternative.

-You are plain curious about VPN servers: Setting up your own VPN is a puzzle with many solutions – you can run a VPN server through your router, desktop computer, even a Raspberry Pi.
+You might just be plain curious about VPN servers: Setting up your own VPN is a puzzle with many solutions – you can run a VPN server through your router, desktop computer, even a Raspberry Pi.
 And with cloud hosting options, you have plenty of choices in terms of how you route traffic between your devices and your personal VPN server.

 Reasons why you should NOT set up your own VPN server

 All that said, setting up your own VPN server has drawbacks: